Structuring the compliance function

 Each organisation has its own genetic makeup, and the one-size-fits-all approach to structuring the compliance function is not appropriate.
 It is important that organisations develop a compliance structure to accommodate the nature, scale and complexity of the business.

-We have set out below a number examples of differing compliance structures, to illustrate how unique structures can be in relation to an organisation.
+We have set out below a number of examples of differing compliance structures, to illustrate how unique structures can be in relation to an organisation.

 Figure 2 – Centralised Compliance Function